loopstick/ESP32_V2_Tutorial/README.md

   - the microcontroller will send data to the Hbridge to switch on/off the larger voltage/current
 - We can power the motor(s) with an external power supply
   - match the power supply voltage to the motor voltage
-  - you'll also need to consider the motor's current draw
+  - you'll also need to consider the motor's current draw and provide sufficient amperage
   - the manufacturer's specification should provide this information

   <img src="/images/powerSupply.jpg" width="350">

 ### L298N H-Bridge Motor Driver with 5v
-  When using 5V or less for motor voltage (muscles) or less we must also provide 5V to the L298 IC (brains)
+  When using 5V or less for motor voltage (muscles) or less we must also provide 5V to the L298 IC (brains).
+  - we can get 5v from the USB pin on our ESP32V2
+    - note: this only works if you have USB connected to a USB power source (computer or charging brick)

   <img src="/examples/ESP32V2_DCmotor_Hbridge/ESP32V2_Hbridge_1Motor_5V.png" width="750">